redhat-developer/podman-desktop-redhat-account-ext/README.md

 Pulling the container image `registry.redhat.io/rhel9/toolbox` requires having logged into the Red Hat container registry.
 Installing the `kernel` package requires access to protected content.

+## Usage on Linux

+The extension requires a running Podman Machine which grants root privileges required to run subscription-manager.
+In order to create a Podman Machine you may run `podman machine init` in your terminal; Podman Desktop and the extension will then be able to use that Podman Machine.

+From a technical perspective, the extension is not required when running on Linux.
+You can run `podman login registry.redhat.io` and `subscription-manager register` with the credentials of your Red Hat account.  `subscription-manager` is available on Fedora, CentOS, and Red Hat Enterprise Linux.

 # Local Development

 To rebuild Podman Desktop and the extension run: